treehouses/remote/README.md

 8. Now type `treehouses default network`

-9. Reboot the system by entering the command `reboot` and go back to the home screen to re-connect to your Pi.
+9. Reboot the system by entering the command `reboot` and go back to the home screen to re-connect to your Pi

 10. Back in the terminal, type `treehouses bridge "wifiname" treehouses "wifipassword"`, and replace `wifiname` with the name of your wifi network, and `wifipassword` with the password

-11. Reboot once again.
+11. Reboot once again

 ### Features